romkatv/powerlevel10k/README.md

 Transient Prompt makes it much easier to copy-paste series of commands from the terminal scrollback.

 Tip: If you enable Transient Prompt, take advantage of two-line prompt.
-You'll get the benefit of extra space for typing commands from fixed offset without the usual downside of reduced scrollback density.
+You'll get the benefit of extra space for typing commands without the usual downside of reduced scrollback density.

 ### Current directory that just works